Bass Fishing Tips

 - Always Keep an Eye on the Line - Every so often it's a good idea to examine the line right above the lure you're using.
 It's common for it to get frayed due to it coming into contact with rocks, gravel, branches, stumps, etc. Nothing is worse than losing a monster bass due to your line breaking!

 - Size Doesn't Matter - The size of your lure doesn't dictate the size of the bass you'll catch.
 Remember, a largemouth bass will strike prey that is 25% to 50% of its length.
 Even those large lures can catch small bass.
 If you're not producing anything on your lures try using something smaller and see if that can produce some bites.
+Click here to read about the specific lures we recommend.

 - Try Some Live Bait - While many anglers don't like using live bait it's can be a great way to produce a nice bass when lures aren't producing.
 Shiners have the best lucky, especially when you hook them through both lips or just behind the top dorsal fin.
 Worms, crayfish and even frogs are great artificial bait alternatives.
 Use a slip bobber so you can adjust the depth of your bait without having to sacrifice casting ability.